This simple and smoky take on the tasty cocktail will make mezcal your new best friend.

 Nutrition

-Serrano Paloma – A cocktail with a spicy kick with tastes that are hot, fun and refreshing.
+- Serrano Paloma – A cocktail with a spicy kick that tastes hot, fun, and refreshing.

 Leave a Comment